femdevs/fembot/README.md

 # fembot
-A Discord bot for the Kingdom of Candia
+A General Purpose Discord Bot

-made by fembot developers they are really cool
+Made by FemDevs